kolok/my-budget-builder-server/README_devops.md

 * Private network to link DB with server ?
 * App engine for the client : to check if we can simplify it to use a CDN like because it is only static files

+Here we won't address the client part which is addressed using this [README.devops.md](https://github.com/kolok/my-budget-builder-server/blob/master/README_devops.md)

 ## Server Application

 ### Build it